abhij2503/security-code-reviewer/README.md

 ## RAG Pipeline

-A LangFlow pipeline ingests a CWE knowledge base, embeds it (nomic-embed-text), stores it in FAISS, and answers queries using the **fine-tuned model** — grounding each response in retrieved references.
+A LangFlow pipeline ingests a CWE knowledge base, embeds it (nomic-embed-text), stores it in FAISS, and answers queries using the **fine-tuned model**, grounding each response in retrieved references.

 ![LangFlow pipeline canvas](screenshots/RAG_Pipeline.png)

-With RAG, each answer is grounded in the retrieved reference and cites its source — for example, linking to the relevant MITRE CWE entry.
+With RAG, each answer is grounded in the retrieved reference and cites its source.
+For example, linking to the relevant MITRE CWE entry.

 ![RAG answer with citation](screenshots/RAG_Response.png)